RustCrypto/password-hashes/bcrypt-pbkdf/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

-Pure Rust implementation of the bcrypt-pbkdf password-based key derivation function.
+Pure Rust implementation of the [`bcrypt_pbkdf`] password-based key derivation function, a custom derivative of PBKDF2 [used in OpenSSH].

 [Documentation][docs-link]